 Some pivotal moments in my teens were when I was selected to do a TV commercial for the Girls and Boys Club of America after a photographer had taken a photo of me at a Yankee’s Game in NY.
 I then did the commercial with Pam Dawber as the spokesperson.
 I wish I could find a tape of that.

-I then became involved with the Ms. Teen Connecticut and the Ms. Puerto Rico Bridgeport pageants.
+I then became involved with Ms. Teen Connecticut and Ms. Puerto Rico Bridgeport pageants.
 I could not sing but that did not stop me from participating in talent shows.
 It was ridiculous.
 However, my family always got a kick out of my adventures.

 And what are you doing today?
 Can you share a story that exemplifies the unique work that you are doing?